 In the Florida Keys life is a lot about spending time on and in the water.
 So what should you do when you are on land then?
 Well, what could be a better thing to do in Islamorada than indulging in the history of diving.

 The History of Diving Museum in Islamorada is located right off the Overseas Highway.
-It’s a very convenient and fun stop to make either as a break on a Miami to Key West drive or on your Islamorada vacation.
+It’s a very convenient and fun Islamorada thing to do either as a break on a Miami to Key West drive or on your Islamorada vacation.

 At the museum you can check out historical diving artifacts, documents and photographs.
 The vision of the museum is to tell the story of diving, from the very first attempts until today.
 And they also lift forward the role that Florida Keys has played in the history of diving.

 But maybe the best thing about the museum is that they show the history of diving in a way that speaks to all ages.
 Here young or old could have an interesting time.
 To sum up, the History of Diving Museum is a great thing to do in Islamorada for everyone including including families with young kids.